How to Onboard an Unfamiliar Codebase Using AI

 - Ask what could go wrong at each point in the chain

-Use the AI coder app for features that span multiple files and services, since it handles multi-file context better than a basic chat session and is designed for exactly this kind of code analysis work.
+The AI Coder for tracing features across multiple files and services during codebase exploration handles multi-file context well and is designed for exactly this kind of code analysis work.

-When you encounter naming or patterns you do not recognise, paste examples into AI and ask what the naming convention likely means in this context, what design pattern is being applied, and whether there are well-known conventions the codebase seems to be following.
+When you encounter naming or patterns you do not recognise, paste examples into AI and ask:

 Business logic rarely lives where you expect it to.
 What started as a validation in the controller migrates over time to a service, then to a utility, and then gets split across both.
 Finding where the critical rules, calculations, and workflows actually live is one of the most important things to do early.